-It's almost Bastille Day and this Hachis Parmentier is a rich and indulgent French version of Shepherd's pie.
+It's almost Bastille Day and this Hachis Parmentier is a rich and indulgent French version of Shepherd's pie or also known as the French version of cottage pie.
 Invented by Antoine-Augustin Parmentier in the 18th Century as a way to use up leftover pot roast or leftover stew, this French dish is a little more indulgent and in my opinion, a little more delicious than your regular Shepherd's pie.
 In Hachis Parmentier, we braise ground beef meat in red wine instead of diced tomatoes, mash the potatoes with cream and butter, instead of milk, and top it with a little grated cheese.
 This is the perfect weeknight dinner for these cold days.
 Serve big slices with a glass of red wine and a simple green salad.

-So when you make this Hache Parmentier, I want you to embody the spirit of the French Kitchen!
+So when you make this classic French dish, I want you to embody the spirit of the French kitchen!
 Use the butter and cream in your mashed potatoes, and the red wine in your sauce, and enjoy it.
-Bon Appétit!
+Bon Appétit to all the home cooks out there!

-What ingredients do you need to make Hachis Parmentier?
+What ingredients do you need to make French Hachis Parmentier?

 For the beef base